arkydon/arky/content/hub/Notes/Now/_index.md

 - Playing Pokemon Black Pearl Emerald.
 - Redesigning and tweaking my website yet again.
-- Listening to Christmas songs on repeat.

 **Planning**

-- Javascript
+- Javascript.
-- Make another Pokemon ROM hack
+- Make another Pokemon rom hack.
-- Read more books
+- Read more ebooks.
--
+- Check out other, more popular static site engines that I might switch this site to, because it will be much easier to find out how to implement something with a tool that most people use.

 **Finished**